danielbusbib/User-Level-Threads-Library/README.md

   1. Every time a thread is moved to RUNNING state, it is allocated a predefined number of microseconds to run.
 This time interval is called a quantum.\

   2. The RUNNING thread is preempted if any of the following occurs:\
-    `* Its quantum expires.\
+    `a) Its quantum expires.
-     * It changed its state to BLOCKED and is consequently waiting for an event (i.e. some other thread that will resume it or after some time has passed – more details below).\
+     b) changed its state to BLOCKED and is consequently waiting for an event (i.e. some other thread that will resume it or after some time has passed – more details below).\
-    * It is terminated.`\
+     c) It is terminated.`\

  3. When the RUNNING thread is preempted, do the following:\
    '* If it was preempted because its quantum has expired, move it to the end of the READY